ArnaudBuchholz/ui5-test-runner/docs/usage.md

   -bt, --browser-close-timeout <timeout>       [💻🔗🧪] Maximum waiting time for browser close (default: 2000) -br, --browser-retry <count>                 [💻🔗🧪] Browser instantiation retries : if the command fails
-                                               unexpectedly, it is re-executed (0 means no retry) (default: 1) -qs, --qunit-strict                          [💻🔗] Strict mode on qunit execution (fails if no modules declared) (default: false) -pf, --page-filter <regexp>                  [💻🔗] Filter out pages not matching the regexp -pp, --page-params <params>                  [💻🔗] Add parameters to page URL -t, --global-timeout <timeout>               [💻🔗] Limit the pages execution time, fail the page if it takes longer
+                                               unexpectedly, it is re-executed (0 means no retry) (default: 1) -pf, --page-filter <regexp>                  [💻🔗] Filter out pages not matching the regexp -pp, --page-params <params>                  [💻🔗] Add parameters to page URL -t, --global-timeout <timeout>               [💻🔗] Limit the pages execution time, fail the page if it takes longer